lucasfrancisc0/Estudos-DDD/README.md

 A pragmatic, test-driven **DDD / Clean Architecture** implementation of a Q&A forum domain.
 It focuses on **expressive domain models**, **use case orchestration**, **domain events**, and **in-memory adapters** to keep the project simple and highly readable.

-> ✔️ Ideal as a portfolio piece to demonstrate architecture, testing discipline, and domain modeling.

 ---

 ## ✨ Highlights